YosepRA/basketscore/README.md

-# Basket Score Management App
+# Basketball Score Management App

 This is the app that will be used for people who update a basketball match's scoresheet behind the scene.